Special and general types

 Since is a monomorphism by lemma 1, this implies the claim.

-In Yang-Mills theory field configurations with non-vanishing second Chern-class (and minimal energy) are called instantons.
+In Yang-Mills theory field configurations with non-vanishing second Chern-class? (and minimal energy) are called instantons.
 The second Chern class is the instanton number .
+For more on this see at SU(2)-instantons from the correct maths to the traditional physics story.

 Original articles include